bkryzz/modcel/README.md

 1) MODCEL main program can be started with the script ./modcel
+It will launch a first GUI window allowing the user to enter a number of different global parameters for the simulation.

+2) In the second GUI window opens after the first one is closed, and allows the user to define cells and phenotypes.
+According to the metabolic model chosen in step 1), some values are pre-filled, however the user can change them all.

-2) The first step is to provide the code with a tissue metabolic model.
-This can be written in CellML format, or more easily can be generated by OpenCOR.
+3) The next step is to provide the code with a tissue metabolic model, selected from those you have arranged in the directory ./models/.
+This can be prepared in CellML format, or more easily can be generated by OpenCOR.
 Run it through OpenCOR to generate the corresponding Fortran code.
 MANDATORY: the models must be stored in the local ./models/ directory, where the ./modcel script will look for finding them.

-3) The script recompiles the main program MODLOG by including your chosen metabolic model.
-Then it opens a dialog window, where you can specify the running parameters for a new simulation, or ask the program to read back a previously stored configuration (this is the contents of the binary file BACKUP; MODLOG keeps track of the last configuration in a file BACKUP_OLD whenever a new conf is generated).
+4) The script recompiles the main program MODLOG by including your chosen metabolic model.
+Then it opens a dialog window, where you can specify other running parameters for a new simulation, or ask the program to read back a previously stored configuration (this is the contents of the binary file BACKUP; MODLOG keeps track of the last configuration in a file BACKUP_OLD whenever a new conf is generated).

-4) When the "start simulation" is pressed, the F90 code starts.
+6) After the whole preparation part, the F90 code starts.
 It creates a new python module "voro.py" to:
    3.1) Build a new Voronoi 2D cell map
    3.2) Read an existing 2D cell map and modify it